hall-n/hall-n.github.io/Peasants/Freedom of Travel.md

 Freedom from Edo jidai restrictions ^d81d9f

-Blacker 1994 points out that the changes in roads and ease of travel isn't enough to explain the surge in travel
+#Blacker_1984  points out that the changes in roads and ease of travel isn't enough to explain the surge in travel